cvondrick/ihog/README.md

 In order to use iHOG, you must have a learned paired dictionary.
 By default, iHOG will attempt to download a pretrained one from MIT for you on the first execution.
-If for some reason this fails, you can manually download it:
+If for some reason this fails, you can manually download it from our
+servers:

     $ cd /path/to/ihog
     $ wget http://people.csail.mit.edu/vondrick/pd.mat